Nasdaq101/takeout-project/README.md

-Sky Take-Out
+Sky Takeout
 #
-This project is an online food delivery ordering system developed using the Spring Boot framework.
+The project is an online food ordering system developed using the Spring Boot framework.
 #
 Technology Stack